ryrob30/mobile-services.en/help/ios/getting-started/dev-qs.md

 >[!IMPORTANT]
 >
->iOS will send lifecycle information with or without calling `collectlifecycledata`; and `collectlifecycledata` is only a way to initiate lifecycle earlier in the application's launch sequence.
+>iOS will send lifecycle information with or without calling `collectlifecycledata`, and `collectlifecycledata` is only a way to initiate lifecycle earlier in the application's launch sequence.

 After you enable lifecycle, each time your app is launched, one hit is sent to measure launches, upgrades, sessions, engaged users, and other [Lifecycle Metrics](/help/ios/metrics.md).